hms-dbmi/gehlenborglab-website/_members/mimi-alkattan.md

 title: Mimi Alkattan
 name_degree: Mimi Alkattan, MS
 photo: mimi-alkattan.jpg
-alt: Photo of a smiling young woman who appears to be Asian with dark hair and brown eyes wearing a white shirt and a peach-colored scarf.
+alt: Photo of a smiling young woman with dark hair and brown eyes wearing a white shirt and a peach-colored scarf.
 She is standing in front of an ornate building and garden with a cloudy sky.
 job_title: Associate and Project Coordinator
 role: alumni
 services: